IanMadd/academic/content/portfolio/refind.md

 # Disable System Integrity Protection {#disableSIP}

-[System Integrity Protection](https://support.apple.com/en-us/HT204899) (SIP) prevents certain folders from being modified even by the root user or by a user with root priveleges.
+[System Integrity Protection](https://support.apple.com/en-us/HT204899) (SIP) prevents certain folders from being modified even by the root user or by a user with root privileges.
 Mac OS 10.11 (El Capitan) and later have SIP turned on by default.
 SIP must be disabled in order to install rEFInd.

-You should re-enable SIP after rEFInd has been installed.
-Read the instructions at the end of the installation to re-enable SIP.

 To check if System Integrity Protection is enabled, open Terminal and enter: